azariak/TutorFlowAI/README.md

 - Merge popup css from header/footer css
 - Import color scheme in various CSS from one central file, to allow easier color theming with changing themes from settings
 - Fix `Unexpected end of JSON input` error to notify the user to configure their API key, test API call fails, better error handling overall
-- The AI chat should be able to help users learn to use the app.
-Add to system message, and indicate this in help menu.
 - Remember user preference for resize of whiteboard/chat
 - Allow user to create a branch of chat for non-linear conversations
 - Create "lessons" to help people learn particular topics